-Activity Evidence that supports this approach Challenge number(s) addressed Additional targeted support in lessons allowing for increased opportunities for feedback at point of teaching to increase the number of PPG children achieving the expected standard, or higher standard based on their prior attainment £11255 (Learning Mentor/TA) Last academic year, using additional adults in core subject lessons to provide immediate feedback proved beneficial to disadvantaged learners as they could overcome barriers at the point of difficulty.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional targeted support in lessons allowing for increased opportunities for feedback at point of teaching to increase the number of PPG children achieving the expected standard, or higher standard based on their prior Last academic year, using additional adults in core subject lessons to provide immediate feedbac proved beneficial to disadvantaged learners as they could overcome barriers at the point of diffice.
 This is recognised in EEF research findings which provide extensive evidence of very high impact.
 Immediate feedback and modelling in class means much less time being spent in subsequent teaching session was being spent addressing misconceptions from prior teaching and learning.
-Sessions can be pitched more accurately and greater levels of appropriate challenge offered to disadvantaged pupils in particular, giving teaching staff greater insight into the needs of those within their classes.
-Feedback Very Night impact for very low cost based on extensive £ £ £ £ £ 2,3,4,5 Sensory breaks led by class teachers £0 Due to the successes experienced last year, it is deemed beneficial that this provision continues and is further refined to allow sensory breaks to continue effectively despite Covid restrictions.
-Sensory Circuit Sessions ensured pupils start their school days with a calmer, focussed attitude to learning.
-Pupils re-entered classrooms calmly with less disruptive behaviours observed by class teachers.
-Engagement in lessons increased from the pupils who participated.
-Sensory breaks have had positive impact and success at reducing disruption and enhancing engagement, therefore a continuation and potential increase in this provision to be actioned moving forward 2,3,4,5
+Sessions can be pitched more accurately and greater levels of appropriate challenge offered to disadvantaged pupils in particular, giving teaching staff greater insight into the needs of those wi culty. £11255 (Learning Mentor/TA) Feedback Very high impact for very low cost based on extensive evidence their classes.